jeffrey818/Photo-Competition-Web-App/README.md

 Instruction and Functionality of this web app:

-1. User Sign-in Status (Figure 1):
+1. User Sign-in Status:
-In Figure 1, log-in users are provided with more features and information on the sidebar and top bar.
+The log-in users are provided with more features and information on the sidebar and top bar.

-2. User Sign-out Status (Figure 3):
+2. User Sign-out Status:
-In Figure 3.
 The log-out users can only see the gallery page of the website and he needs to log in with their Google accounts.

-3. Create Competition:(Figure 4)
+3. Create Competition:
 - Start Date: the first day users can join the competition and upload their photos
 - End Date: the last day users can join the competition and upload their photos
 - Voting End Date: the last day people can vote for a competition